c3l-lab/OVAL/docs/setting-up-lti-in-canvas.md

 ### Setting up LTI app in Canvas

+1. Log into Canvas as an admin and navigate to Admin section.
 1. Navigate to Settings in the admin navigation.
 1. Click **Apps > +App**.
 1. Choose **Manual Entry** and fill in the form and click **Submit**.